Scalingo/documentation/_posts/databases/mysql/2000-01-01-mysql-8-prerequisites.md

 ## Mandatory Primary Keys

 All tables **must** have a primary key configured.
-You can check which tables use a different storage engine with the SQL command:
+You can check which tables do not have any primary key with the SQL command:

 ```sql
 SELECT information_schema.tables.table_schema, information_schema.tables.table_name \